INVESTOR ALERT: Pomerantz Law Firm Reminds Investors with Losses on their Investment in Franklin BSP Realty Trust, Inc. of Class Action Lawsuit and Upcoming Deadlines – FBRT

 [Click here for information about joining the class action]

-On February 10, 2026, Franklin issued a press release announcing the appointment of a new Chief Executive Officer and President, effective immediately.
+On February 10, 2026, Franklin issued a press release announcing the appointment of a new Chief Executive office and President, effective immediately.

 On this news, Franklin’s stock price fell $0.10 per share, or 0.98%, to close at $10.25 per share on February 11, 2026.